iprachuk/E-commerce-Sales-Customer-Analytics/README.md

 The dataset combines information about:

-- Customer sessions;
+* Customer sessions;
-- Orders and purchases;
+* Orders and purchases;
-- Product categories;
+* Product categories;
-- Geographic information;
+* Geographic regions;
-- Marketing channels;
+* Marketing channels;
-- Traffic sources;
+* Traffic sources;
-- User registration status;
+* User accounts;
-- Device types;
+* Device types;
-- Newsletter subscriptions;
+* Newsletter subscriptions;
-- Email verification.
+* Email verification.

-Key features include:

-- Order date;
-- Product price;
-- Country and continent;
-- Device type and model;
-- Traffic source and channel;
-- Customer account information;
-- Session identifiers.
+---

+## ❓ Business Questions

+This project aims to answer the following questions:

+* Which regions generate the highest revenue?
+* Which devices contribute the most to sales?
+* Which product categories perform best?
+* Which marketing channels are the most effective?
+* How do registered users differ from guest users?
+* Is there a relationship between traffic and sales?
+* Are customer preferences geographically dependent?
+* Which channels provide stable long-term growth?

 ---